AriFordsham/GHCWiki/trac-notification.md

 - **`always_notify_updater`**: (*since 0.10*) Always send a notification to the updater of a ticket (default: true).
 - **`use_public_cc`**: (*since 0.10*) Addresses in To: (owner, reporter) and Cc: lists are visible by all recipients (default is *Bcc:* - hidden copy).
 - **`use_short_addr`**: (*since 0.10*) Enable delivery of notifications to addresses that do not contain a domain (i.e. do not end with *@\<domain.com\>*).This option is useful for intranets, where the SMTP server can handle local addresses and map the username/login to a local mailbox.
 See also `smtp_default_domain`.
 Do not use this option with a public SMTP server.
+- **`ignore_domains`**: Comma-separated list of domains that should not be considered part of email addresses (for usernames with Kerberos domains).
-- **`mime_encoding`**: (*since 0.10*) E-mail notifications are always sent in 7-bit mode.
-This option allows to select the MIME encoding scheme.
+- **`mime_encoding`**: (*since 0.10*) This option allows selecting the MIME encoding scheme.
 Supported values:

+  - `none`: default value, uses 7bit encoding if the text is plain ASCII, or 8bit otherwise.
-  - `base64`: default value, works with any kind of content.
+  - `base64`: works with any kind of content.
 May cause some issues with touchy anti-spam/anti-virus engines.
-  - `qp` or `quoted-printable`: best for european languages (more compact than base64), not recommended for non-ASCII text (less compact than base64)
+  - `qp` or `quoted-printable`: best for european languages (more compact than base64) if 8bit encoding cannot be used.
-  - `none`: no encoding.
-Use with plain english only (ASCII).
-E-mails with non-ASCII chars won't be delivered.
 - **`ticket_subject_template`**: (*since 0.11*) A [ Genshi text template](http://genshi.edgewall.org/wiki/Documentation/text-templates.html) snippet used to get the notification subject.
+- **`email_sender`**: (*since 0.12*) Name of the component implementing `IEmailSender`.
+This component is used by the notification system to send emails.
+Trac currently provides the following components:

+  - `SmtpEmailSender`: connects to an SMTP server (default).
+  - `SendmailEmailSender`: runs a `sendmail`-compatible executable.

 Either **`smtp_from`** or **`smtp_replyto`** (or both) *must* be set, otherwise Trac refuses to send notification mails.